Princeton-Robot-Planning-and-Learning/prbench-site/markdowns/ClutteredStorage2D-b1.md

 # prbench/ClutteredStorage2D-b1-v0
 ![random action GIF](assets/random_action_gifs/ClutteredStorage2D-b1.gif)

-### Description
-A 2D environment where the goal is to put all blocks inside a shelf.

-There are always 1 blocks in this environment.

-The robot has a movable circular base and a retractable arm with a rectangular vacuum end effector.
-Objects can be grasped and ungrasped when the end effector makes contact.

 ### Environment Group Description
 A 2D environment where the goal is to put all blocks inside a shelf.
 There are always obstructions in this environment.
 The robot has a movable circular base and a retractable arm with a rectangular vacuum end effector.
 Objects can be grasped and ungrasped when the end effector makes contact.

+### Variant Description
+There are always 1 blocks in this environment.

 ### Initial State Distribution
 ![initial state GIF](assets/initial_state_gifs/ClutteredStorage2D-b1.gif)